Our learning resources and documentation are released under a Creative Commons licence.

-A CC [Creative Commons] license is used when an author wants to give people the right to share, use and build upon a work that they have created.
+A Creative Commons licence is used when an author wants to give people the right to share, use and build upon a work that they have created.

 The licence we use is CC BY-SA (attribution and share-alike), which is the licence used by Wikipedia.